-One Great Hour of Sharing: "Invest in Futures"-Special UCC Mission Offering This nationwide UCC offering funds mission initiatives around the world.
-It supports healthcare, education, agriculture, refugee assistance, and emergency relief in over 130 countries.
+HOLY WEEK IS APRIL 2-9, 2023 One Great Hour of Sharing: "Time to Share"-Special UCC Mission Offering This annual, nationwide UCC offering funds mission initiatives around the world.
+It supports healthcare, education, agriculture, refugee assistance, and disaster relief in over 130 countries.
 OGHS funds are leveraged with local, national, and globals partners to maximize their impact.
-Please consider a contribution as you are able, and thanks!
-(Payable to FCC, with "OGHS" in the memo line.)
+Please consider a contribution as you are able, and thank you for SHARING!
+(Payable to FCC, with "OGHS" in the memo line.
+Contributions gratefully accepted until Easter.)
+'Tis the Season for the Lenten Lunch Bag Offering The season of Lent brings the Children's Community Corner Lunch Bag Offering!
+We ask for your participation in this annual collection of savings from a regular sacrifice during Lent.
+The total collection on Palm Sunday (April 2) will be split between Epilogos Charities and WISE of the Upper Valley.
+(Decorated paper bags are available, but not required to participate.)
+The Children's Community Corner thanks you for supporting this stewardship project!
+649 Amazing Grace, How Sweet the Sound